mead-ml/mead-baseline/README.md

 ## cnn-sentence -- static, no LookupTable layer

 There are several ways to do static embeddings.
 One way would be to load a temporal signal comprised of word2vec vectors at each tick.
 This can be done by loading the model, and then looking up each word and building a temporal vector of each lookup.
 This will expand the vector in the training data, which will take up more space upfront, but then bypasses the lookup table altogther.
 This means that the first layer of the network is simply TemporalConvolution.
 This keeps memory usage on the GPU estremely low, which means it can scale to larger problems.
-The TensorFlow and Torch models currently do this.
+The Torch model currently does this.

 The other approach is simply to "freeze" the layer, not allowing the error to back-propagate and update the weights.
-The Keras static model currently does that.
+The Keras and Tensorflow static models do that.
+To do this, they prune the embeddings down to only "active" ones (the ones that have attested words).

-The static (no fine-tuning) model is usually competitive with fine-tuning (it occasionally even out-performs it), and the code is very simple to implement from scratch (with no deep learning frameworks).
+The static (no fine-tuning) model is usually competitive with fine-tuning, and the code is very simple to implement from scratch, as long as you have access to a fast convolution operator.

 For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors passed in from a word2vec-style binary file and concatenate this word representation to the word2vec vector.
 This is an option in the fixed embeddings version only.
 This is useful for problems like Language Detection in Twitter, for example.

 If you are looking specifically for Yoon Kim's multi-channel model, his code is open source (https://github.com/yoonkim/CNN_sentence) and there is another project on Github from Harvard NLP which recreates it in Torch (https://github.com/harvardnlp/sent-conv-torch).
 By focusing on the static and non-static models, we are able to keep this code lean, easy to understand, and applicable as a baseline to a broad range of problems.

-Also note that for static implementations, batch size and optimization methods can be quite simple.
-Often batch sizes of 1-10 with vanilla SGD produce terrific results.

-The code supports multiple activation functions, but defaults to ReLU.
+There are some options in each implementation that might vary slightly, but each approach implementation has been tested separately.

 ## Dynamic - Fine Tuning Lookup Tables pretrained with Word2Vec